 - Lots of different containers can be used to make candles.
 Thus far I have used a serving dish, drinking glasses, a planter, and recycled candle containers.
 I think most glass and metal containers would work (but I wouldn’t suggest anything with really thin glass).

 I think that experimenting with the dyes and fragrance oils is part of the fun.
-I enjoyed mixing fragrances and dyes.
+In addition to trying different fragrances independently, I also combined a few.
 In fact, I think that one of the best-smelling candles so far used a combination of a citrus fragrance with a black cherry merlot fragrance.
 It smells amazing.
 I have to give credit to my sister because the combination was actually her idea.
 (Thanks Rachel!)

 Generally, most of my candles have been successful.
 Some don’t smell exactly as intended or aren’t quite the right color.
 Sometimes I have to melt additional wax.
 Twice, I have had to melt down and remake the candles.
 But I am having a lot of fun with this hobby.
 I am learning as I go and anticipate fewer mistakes in the future.
 Because candles can be remade, there isn’t a ton of pressure.
 I hope this post (along with my previous one) have been helpful to anyone considering trying to make candles.

 Any suggestions for future candles?
 What candle fragrances are your favorite?

 I am so glad you visited us at Jack and Bax.
 If you haven’t already done so, be sure to subscribe to our newsletter (sign up available either on the right sidebar or at the bottom of the page).
 And please follow me on Instagram and Facebook so that you don’t miss any of my upcoming projects!